Harry Potter fans rejoice! I have finally made it to the Wizarding World of Harry Potter on my travels!

 Last but not least… the rides!

 First is the kiddie roller coaster, the flight of the Hippogriff – once on board you will pass a remake of Hagrid’s Hut.
-Next up is Harry Potter & the Forbidden Journey – a true highlight of the experience which afterwards takes you to Filch’s Emporium where the best souveniers are found – including a DOBBY which I already regret not purchasing – super super sad face.
+Next up is Harry Potter & the Forbidden Journey – a true highlight of the experience which afterwards takes you to Filch’s Emporium where the best souvenirs are found – including a DOBBY which I already regret not purchasing – super sad face.